Angelo Mathews: Domestic career

 In the Indian Premier League cricket, he played for Delhi Daredevils in the 2017 Indian Premier League season.
 He is one of the most sought out players in the Premier League world, having been bought by the Pune Warriors for US$950,000.

 In March 2018, he was named as the captain of Kandy's squad for the 2017–18 Super Four Provincial Tournament.
 The following month, he was also named as the captain for Kandy's squad for the 2018 Super Provincial One Day Tournament.

 In August 2018, he was named as the captain of Kandy's squad the 2018 SLC T20 League.
 In October 2020, he was drafted by the Colombo Kings for the inaugural edition of the Lanka Premier League.
 In July 2022, he was signed by the Colombo Stars for the third edition of the Lanka Premier League.

 International career

 Impressive start

-Mathews began his international career in late 2008 with ambitions of becoming a genuine allrounder, but has since given primacy to his batting (to diminish his workload and avoid injuries), and effectively plays as a specialist batter in the Test side.
+Mathews began his international career in late 2008 with ambitions of becoming a genuine allrounder, but has since given primacy to his batting (to diminish his workload and avoid injuries), and effectively plays as a specialist batter in the Test team.
 However, for the balance of the team, he still plays as a batting allrounder in limited-overs cricket.
 A more than useful strike rate of 84.06 has made him a damaging prospect in the final overs of the Sri Lankan innings.

 He made his international debut in a One Day International against Zimbabwe in November 2008 and made his Test debut against Pakistan at Galle in July 2009.